AIRES: A system for air shower simulations: Installing AIRES

 This procedure will install the software using the data you set in step 2.
 This may take some minutes to complete.
 A message will be typed at your terminal indicating whether the installation was successful or not.
 If you get any error message(s), you should check all the requirements described previously, in particular points (d) and (1).
 Try also modifying the \kwbf;config; file.

 \item Type the command (case sensitive)\footnote{The name \kwbf;Aires; can be changed modifying adequately the \kwbf;config; file.
 If this name was changed, then the user supplied name must be typed in place of the default one.} \kwdisplay;Aires; to see if the program is running and is in your search path.
-You should see typed at your terminal something like the following text\footnote{You should also obtain a similar output if you invoke the AIRES/QGSJET simulation program \kwbf;AiresQ; instead of \kwbf;Aires;.}:
+You should see typed at your terminal something like the following text\footnote{You should also obtain a similar output if you invoke the AIRES/EPOS/QGSJET/SIBYLL simulation program instead of the default \kwbf;Aires;.}:

 where \kwbf;V.V.V; indicates the current version of AIRES (\currairesversion) and goes together with the release date.
 Type \kw;x; and press $\langle$ENTER$\rangle$ to leave the program.